seesharper/dotnet-deps/README.md

 ### Filtering

-We can filter the packages to be processed by `dotnet-deps` by passing an `--filter` option.
+We can filter the packages to be processed by `dotnet-deps` by passing a `--filter` option.

 ```shell
 deps --filter McMaster